infobloxopen/terraform-provider-infoblox/examples/v0.14/VMWare/README.md

 #Using the templates for different combinations.

+- NetworkContainer : Create IPv4/IPv6 Network Containers
+- Network : Create IPv4/IPv6 Network
 - To get next available network from a given parent CIDR of a prefix length use templates from NextAvailableNetwork.

 ### Note
 ```
 A parent network container has to be in existence before requesting next available network from it.

+There are no datasources to obtain CIDR values from vsphere.
+Hence, the values have to be entered explicitly in infoblox.tf files.
 ```

 # Running the Resource